jeongsoolee09/Sync-with-Remote/README.md

 ### Running the script

-1. (At a local directory,) Place the script at a directory you want to sync with the remote directory.
+1. At the local machine, place the script at a directory you want to sync with the remote directory.
 2. Run the script as `hy sync.hy`
 3. Provide the followings as prompted:
     1. Remote address